 The GloBE rules create a pool of potential top-up tax to be collected by a country or countries.
 The pool of tax collectible under GloBE will be computed by reference not only to domestic corporate taxes but also to certain shareholder-level taxes on undistributed earnings.
 By default, the collecting country will be that in which the top-most parent entity of the multinational group (the ultimate parent entity) is resident.
 Intermediary countries may collect GloBE top-up tax if the top-most jurisdiction does not.
 If there is no such entity, the top-up tax is spread among participating countries in which there are one or more Constituent Entities of the multinational group, to be taxed under one or more UTPRs.
-A jurisdiction may override the default order by increasing the applicable rate of tax at source, such as by adopting a domestic minimum top-up tax.
+A jurisdiction may pre-empt the default order by increasing the applicable rate of tax at source, such as by adopting a QDMT or, possibly, as discussed below, a general domestic minimum tax.
 In addition to the GloBE minimum tax, a country may modify its treaties to include an STTR that will limit the ability of investors to achieve base erosion via treaty-based withholding tax rates.